Work-Efficient Query Evaluation in Constant Time with PRAMs: Introduction

 ~

 Although every query of the relational algebra can be evaluated by a \ctpalgo with polynomial work, the polynomials can be arbitrarily bad.
-In fact, that a graph has a $k$-clique can be expressed by a conjunctive query (cf.\ \autoref{section:ctp:acyclic-queries}) with $k$ variables and it follows from Rossman's $\omega(n^{k/4})$ lower bound for the size of bounded-depth circuit families for $k$-Clique \cite{Rossman08} that any \ctpalgo that evaluates this query needs work $\omega(n^{k/4})$.
-Furthermore, it is conjectured that the $k$-clique problem cannot be solved in time significantly less than $\bigO(n^k)$ by any sequential combinatorial algorithm \cite{AbboudBW15,AbboudBBK17} and therefore it cannot be solved by a constant-time parallel algorithm with work less than $\bigO(n^k)$, either.\footnote{For arbitrary algorithms this conjectured bound is $\bigO(n^{\smash{\frac{k\omega}{3}}})$, where $\omega$ is the fast matrix multiplication exponent. }
+In fact, that a graph has a $k$-clique can be expressed by a conjunctive query (cf.\ \autoref{section:ctp:acyclic-queries}) with $k$ variables, and it follows from Rossman's $\omega(n^{k/4})$ lower bound for the size of bounded-depth circuit families for $k$-Clique \cite{Rossman08} that any \ctpalgo that evaluates this query needs work $\omega(n^{k/4})$.
+Furthermore, it is conjectured that the $k$-clique problem cannot be solved in time significantly less than $\bigO(n^k)$ by any sequential combinatorial\footnote{The term \emph{combinatorial} is frequently used in the Algorithms community.
+It does not have a formal definition.
+In \cite{AbboudBW15} it is said that it ``should be interpreted as any practically eﬃcient algorithm that does not suﬀer from the issues of FMM such as large constants and ineﬃcient memory usage''.
+Here, FMM refers to Fast Matrix Multiplication.} algorithm \cite{AbboudBW15,AbboudBBK17} and therefore it cannot be solved by a constant-time parallel algorithm with work less than $\bigO(n^k)$, either.\footnote{For arbitrary algorithms this conjectured bound is $\bigO(n^{\smash{\frac{k\omega}{3}}})$, where $\omega$ is the fast matrix multiplication exponent. }

 Hence, it cannot be expected that conjunctive queries can be evaluated in constant time and small work, in general.
 Therefore, we consider restricted query classes like acyclic conjunctive queries or the semijoin algebra, where much better bounds for sequential algorithms are possible.
 We show that, for each $\varepsilon>0$, there are Yannakakis-based algorithms for acyclic join queries and free-connex acyclic join queries in the dictionary setting with upper work bounds of $\bigO((\IN\cdot \OUT)^{1+\varepsilon})$ and $\bigO((\IN+ \OUT)^{1+\varepsilon})$, respectively.
 Two other results are work-optimal algorithms for queries of the semijoin algebra, and algorithms for join queries that are almost worst-case optimal and almost work-optimal.